sidhuti/memory-lane-sid/README.md

 ### Problem definition

 An app that allows users to create, view and edit memories.
+Users can also share memory lane to others via shareable link.

 A memory lane is a collection of events that happened in a chronological order.
 Each event consists of a title, a description, a timestamp, and at least one image.